ppy/osu-wiki/news/2025/2025-06-15-project-loved-june-2025.md

 It's crazy to see a chart of this caliber get a chance at being put into Project Loved, but with the caliber of players nowadays, I can definitely see why [Credens Justitiam](https://osu.ppy.sh/beatmapsets/982719#mania/2056576) deserves to be here.

-\::\1Crz\]Zetsfy::{ user=9299072 }'s charts generally test you a lot in physicality, and this chart in particular really tests a lot of that on the stream side.
+\::[Crz\]Zetsfy::{ user=9299072 }'s charts generally test you a lot in physicality, and this chart in particular really tests a lot of that on the stream side.
 While it starts off with light jumpstreams, it immediately throws you into very dense stream patterns containing a LOT of anchors on many of the columns, forcing you to read this chart very carefully while going very fast.
 Another thing that makes this chart so difficult is its relentlessness: as long as the vocals are still out there, you are going to have to traverse your way through the streams and anchors that are present in the entirety of the chart.

 Thankfully, there is a break section after the first set of streams, but by this point, I'm sure you've already exhausted so much of your energy playing the first half.
 By the time the break ends, you'll have to brace yourself for another set of streams, which I'd argue that at this point, it would be much harder to keep up due to how much stamina you may have already lost.